valencik/mastersAPSC/documents/thesis/thesis.md

 %- Extended p-a run
 On an extended run with a low support of 0.00029 the Apriori algorithm produces 2.2 million rules.
 With this many rules we can no longer prune duplicates in R as the memory requirements are enormous.
-However we can still perform some simple analyses like counting unique authors.
+However we can perform some simple analyses like counting unique authors.
 With a support value of 0.00029 the analysis of author lists from NSR entries produces 2211797 rules involving 859 unique author identifiers.
 %- Running the Apriori algorithm on author lists from papers is of little utility.
 %- The rules involving only two authors reveal author pairs where the (Roby - Svenson)

 %- papers -> selectors
-Apriori with each paper as a transaction and selectors as items should produce lists of selectors that frequently occur together in NSR entries.
+Applying apriori with each paper as a transaction and selectors as items should produce lists of selectors that frequently occur together in NSR entries.
 This tends to produce association rules that look like a list of isotopes involved in nuclear reactions.
 The first four rules in Table @tbl:Apriori2 can be read off as nuclear reactions.
 $^{290}\mbox{Lv}$ undergoes alpha decay and produces the daughter nucleus $^{286}\mbox{Fl}$, along with an alpha particle but this is not recorded in the NSR selectors.